JDLeongomez/JDL_website/content/en/authors/isaac/_index.md

 Isaac is a friend and active collaborator, with whom we have worked since 2018 on a project related to immunocompetence and perceptible signals.
 For more information and to see his work and publications, visit [his profile](https://www.researchgate.net/profile/Isaac_Santoyo).

-After visiting him in Mexico at the end of 2017, in 2018 Isaac travelled to Colombia together with the great [Roberto Munguía Steyer](https://www.researchgate.net/profile/Roberto_Munguia-Steyer) giving a talk and a course on geometric morphometries.
+After visiting him in Mexico at the end of 2017, in 2018 Isaac travelled to Colombia together with the great [Roberto Munguía Steyer](https://www.researchgate.net/profile/Roberto_Munguia-Steyer) giving a talk and a course on geometric morphometrics.

-{{< figure src="Morfometria.jpg" title="Conference on geometric morphometries, June 12, 2018" width=50% >}}
+{{< figure src="Morfometria.jpg" title="Conference on geometric morphometrics, June 12, 2018" width=50% >}}